vNZNaaxjiPcoUd/Notes/doc/howtokeephappy.md

-it's about creating a life that feels Rich authentic and deeply satisfying when you align your actions with your values and focus on what truly matters happiness becomes a natural byproduct in every choice you make big or small There's an opportunity to connect with your purpose and bring more meaning into your life chapter 8 embracing self-compassion happiness often feels Out Of Reach when we're our own harshest critic it's easy to spiral into negativity when we focus on our perceived shortcomings or compare ourselves to others however one of the most powerful yet underestimated ways to
+it's about creating a life that feels Rich authentic and deeply satisfying when you align your actions with your values and focus on what truly matters happiness becomes a natural byproduct in every choice you make big or small There's an opportunity to connect with your purpose and bring more meaning into your life \n ##chapter \n 8 embracing self-compassion happiness often feels Out Of Reach when we're our own harshest critic it's easy to spiral into negativity when we focus on our perceived shortcomings or compare ourselves to others however one of the most powerful yet underestimated ways to